Are Hershey’s Swoops Discontinued? What Happened to Swoops?

 Frequently Asked Questions

-What happened to Hershey’s Swoops?
+What were Hershey's Swoops?

 Explore More